 If VOC levels exceed Ontario Drinking Water Standards for drinking water, drain the tank, refill, disinfect, and retest.
 The cost for any retesting will be at the Contractor's sole expense.

-Lead Abatement and Controls

-Refer to Section 02137 - Lead Paint Removal and Management for additional requirements.

-The elevated tank contains lead based coatings.

 Coating System Application Tables

 The following tables outline each coating layer of the specified coating system.
 Material details and performance requirements are listed in Part 1 and Part 2 of this Specification Section.